 - Click on the course you want to edit, or use the “Edit with Elementor” link

-This is where you would utilize the
+Again, this is where you could utilize the

 [visitor] shortcodes, as well as include all course-specific content.
 Whatever you add to each unique course page will be displayed in the “Post Content” widget you put in your course template above.